 Despite my introverted nature I can be very outgoing and I know that people are the key to success – the more connections you’ve got the better chance you have of encountering different opportunities.
 I’d been building up a network of friends who were entrepreneurs as well and I heard about this thing called Startmate.
-This guy I knew approached me and said: “Mate, I’ve got a bit of a problem.
-My CTO has disappeared on me.
-We just got accepted into Startmate, I’ve sold the software to NineMSN and I haven’t got any technology to deploy.
-Would you consider helping out?”
+This guy I knew approached me and asked for my help as he’d just got accepted into Startmate and his co-founder had decided to drop out.

 That was my introduction to accelerators!

 And then, to my total surprise and delight, he says “Oh, by the way, what are you doing next month?
 They’re flying us out to San Francisco for a couple of weeks to go and talk to some VCs.”

 Now, I’d been wanting to go to San Francisco to look at the tech scene since I was 13 years old: “You’re kidding me right??!”

 That was the point where it started to feel like working in start-ups was the right thing for me.

 In San Francisco I suddenly found myself in this massive diaspora of people who had come together for a singular purpose – to build something.
 And I was stunned by the density of the network there.

 At the end of the two weeks I called my wife who was back in Sydney and said: “Hey, I think we need to be here.”
 And so we flew her out.
 We chatted it through and if the business was going to succeed anywhere it was going to succeed there, so we packed up all our things and moved to San Francisco.

 So how did it turn out?

 It was a really unsuccessful venture.
 We crashed and burned hard on that!
 We were so green when it came to developing product.
 We spent too much time developing tech and not enough time talking to customers.